eddiesTime/sme_app/raw_documentation.md

 ##### Concepts of Flutter_bloc [[@FlutterBlocBloc]](https://bloclibrary.dev/#/flutterbloccoreconcepts)

 - BlocBuilder
   - A widget, which requires a `Bloc` and a `builder()` function.
-It is very similar to a StreamBuilder but with a _more straightforward API_ and _less amount of boilerplate_ needed.
+It is very similar to a stream builder widget but with a _more straightforward API_ and _less amount of boilerplate_ needed.
 The builder function **_needs to return a widget in response to the state_**.
 The builder function can be called multiple times.
 - BlocProvider
-  - A widget that uses the provider [[@ProviderFlutterPackage]](https://pub.dev/packages/provider) package by Rémi Rousselet for its dependency injection to inject a Bloc inside the Widget Tree and provide it to descendants.
+  - A widget that uses the provider [[@ProviderFlutterPackage]](https://pub.dev/packages/provider) package by Rémi Rousselet for its dependency injection to inject a Bloc inside the widget tree and provide it to descendants.
 - BlocListener
   - A widget that is used to handle logic that **should only happen once** when the state changes.
 Such logic can be navigation.
 Its listener method is only called once for each state change in comparison to the BlocBuilder’s builder method, which is called multiple times.
 - BlocConsumer